ioquatix/yaml-spec/spec/spec.md

 * [nb-double-one-line] <!-- 1:2,19 2:4,18 -->
 * [c-double-quoted(n,c)] <!-- 1:1,21 2:3,20 -->

-In a multi-line double-quoted scalar, [line breaks] are subject to [flow line folding], which discards any trailing [white space] characters.
+In a multi-line double-quoted scalar, [line breaks] are are subject to [flow line folding], which discards any trailing [white space] characters.
 It is also possible to _escape_ the [line break] character.
 In this case, the [line break] is excluded from the [content], and the trailing [white space] characters are preserved.